witheve/rfcs/00001-syntax.md

             else 1
 ```

-In this case, `if` is used as a `choose` operator, selecting only the first branch with non-empty results.
+In this case, `if` is used as a `choose` operator, selecting only the first branch with a non-empty body.

 ##### Not